 I have these fitted on all of my doors, as they are great for an emergency and for locking the door in the evening.

-If you do not like the idea of a thumb turn then you can fit a letterbox restrictor.
-This will still allow letters to fit through but nothing larger.
+If you do not like the idea of a thumb turn, then you can fit a letterbox restrictor.
+This will still allow letters to fit through but nothing more substantial.

-Or block the letterbox up and install an external dropbox, like the one pictured below.
+Or block the letterbox up and install an outside dropbox, like the one pictured below.

 Tip 5 – Stop Leaving Keys near the Door.